Welcome to the Netoff Lab

 Lab Positions Available

-- Researcher 2: We are currently looking for a Researcher position to take over our ultrasound treatment for epilepsy project.
+Researcher 2: We are currently looking for a Researcher position to take over our ultrasound treatment for epilepsy project.
 Full job description and application can be found at: https://hr.myu.umn.edu/jobs/ext/336342.
 Please contact Dr. Netoff ([email protected]) with any questions.

 Academics

-Professor Netoff teaches:
+Professor Netoff Taught Courses:

 - Spring: BMEn 8502, Physiological Control Systems